crhall-writing/crhall-writing.github.io/_poems/circulation.md

 *you blunder here—you’re part of the mountain*
 if you don’t keep it up, you’ll surely die

-after that plane crash in the Andes
+after that crash in the Andes
 survivors punched each other’s arms
 to maintain circulation
 when their clothes were frozen